 Two of my favorite films of all times are Gone With the Wind and The Wizard of Oz.
 Growing up, there was not a time when this aired on television I didn’t clear my “agenda” and make sure that I was available to watch this commercial-interrupted version year after year.
 I couldn’t get enough of it.
-As I became a teenager and a singer and actress in my own right, I sometimes wondered, pre-k.d. land and Patsy Cline, if somehow I weren’t somehow linked with her.
+As I became a teenager and a singer and actress in my own right, I sometimes wondered, pre-k.d. lang and Patsy Cline, if somehow I weren’t somehow linked with her.
 I had her song book, knew her life, watched her films.
 I so wanted to be Judy Garland.
 A career spanning stage, screen and cabaret, what not to want to be?
 Yes, there were addictions and temperaments but to me small price to pay.

 Growing up in the overlapping hoods of The Jacksons and Stevie Wonder, living in a neighborhood of a melange of early 70s music, I hotly anticipated Q’s remake of my classic.
 When it came out, I was sold.
-Dianna Ross, Michael Jackson, Nipsy Russel just to skim the surface on a visually and musically funkalicious score.
+Diana Ross, Michael Jackson, Nipsy Russel just to skim the surface on a visually and musically funkalicious score.
 I was hooked.
 Don’t care about anyone else’s opinion.
 If this is my guilty pleasure, believe me, there are worse.

 And then there was Home.
 Shortly after buying the two album set, I had the words, timing,emotive part down.
 I could do this cold.
 Performed it live at a gig in 1982.
 I have sung this tune naked, drunk, painting a shed (none of these public venues).
 It’s my go-to tune.
 Like mac and cheese or a really good pinot.
 Home food.
 Pun intended.